ashleyradford/sentiment_classification/README.md

 ## Running the Code

 To run the code and analysis simply download `nlp_text_mining.ipynb` and run via Jupyter Notebook.
-A June presentation on this project is provided as a `.key` file.
+A June presentation on this project is also provided as a `.key` file.